solrudev/Ackpine/docs/guide/configuration.md

 !!!
 Note
     Any configuration for notification will be ignored if `Confirmation` is set to `IMMEDIATE`, because the notification will not be shown.

-`ResolvableString` is a type used for `NotificationData` text values.
+[`ResolvableString`](/api/ackpine-resources/ru.solrudev.ackpine.resources/-resolvable-string/index.html) is a type used for [`NotificationData`](/api/ackpine-api/api-main/ru.solrudev.ackpine.session.parameters/-notification-data/index.html) text values.
 It allows to incapsulate an Android string resource (with arguments) which will be resolved only when notification will be shown, a hardcoded string value or a default value from Ackpine library if nothing was set.

+[`DrawableId`](/api/ackpine-api/api-main/ru.solrudev.ackpine.session.parameters/-drawable-id/index.html) holds the drawable ID which is used for notification icon.

 `android.R.drawable.ic_dialog_alert` is used as a default icon.

+!!! info "Why custom classes?"
+    `ResolvableString` and `DrawableId` are persisted to a database, and Android resource IDs can change across builds.
+Custom subclasses resolve the resource ID at call time, keeping it up-to-date after app updates.
+See [this section](../architecture.md#resolvablestring-and-drawableid-persistence) for the full explanation.

+`ResolvableString` can also be useful outside of session parameters — for example, for displaying localized error messages or status text in your own UI.
+For such general-purpose strings that are not persisted in storage, use the simpler `ResolvableString.transientResource()` factory instead of defining custom subclasses:

+=== "Kotlin"

+    ```kotlin
+    // In a ViewModel, use transientResource() for UI-only strings
+    val error = ResolvableString.transientResource(R.string.session_error_with_reason, message)

+    // For hardcoded strings
+    val errorMessage = ResolvableString.raw(exception.message.orEmpty())
+    ```

+=== "Java"

+    ```java
+    // In a ViewModel, use transientResource() for UI-only strings
+    var error = ResolvableString.transientResource(R.string.session_error_with_reason, message);

+    // For hardcoded strings
+    var errorMessage = ResolvableString.raw(exception.getMessage());
+    ```

 Session name
 ------------